 The city gives you $5 million to soup up your street.
 You use it to:

 Take care of the old rubbish collectors and allow them to retire.
 Invest in recycling infrastructure.

-Why should your neighborhood be featured in a guidebook?
+Why should your neighbourhood be featured in a guidebook?

 It’s a gritty urban district of Hong Kong with an interesting past that has so much to offer for all people from all walks of life.

-What’s the word on your street?
-We want to know about where you live.
-Don’t be shy!
-Send an email to email@example.com with “Street Talk” in the subject line.
+Share it with others – just email us at firstname.lastname@example.org with “Street Talk” in the subject line.
 Include your name and street, and we’ll be in touch.

 Like this?
 See more in our Living in Hong Kong section